Video Games (Lana Del Rey song): Live performances and usage in other media

 "Video Games" was performed by Del Rey in a number of live appearances, including for MTV Push and at the Bowery Ballroom, where, according to Eliot Glazer of New York, "the polarizing indie hipstress brought her 'gangsta Nancy Sinatra' swag".
 Matthew Perpetua of Rolling Stone commented that, despite Del Rey being nervous and anxious while performing the song live, the singer "sang with considerable confidence, though her transitions from husky, come-hither sexuality to bratty, girlish petulance could be rather jarring".
 Del Rey also performed the song on Dutch television program De Wereld Draait Door, on British music television show Later... with Jools Holland, and in an intimate show at Chateau Marmont in Los Angeles, California.
 On January 14, 2012, Del Rey performed the song on Saturday Night Live (along with "Blue Jeans").
 Her performance soon came under scrutiny and was even criticized by NBC anchor Brian Williams.
 Williams referred to the performance as "one of the worst outings in SNL history".
 Actor Daniel Radcliffe, who hosted the show the night Del Rey performed, quickly came to her defense, stating that criticism toward her was less about the performance and more about "her past and her family".
 On February 2, 2012, Del Rey performed the song on The Late Show With David Letterman where according to Rolling Stone she gave a "much more controlled and dramatic performance than on SNL."
 Del Rey performed "Video Games" live at ECHO Awards in Berlin, March 22, 2012.

-"Video Games" has been covered by several artists, including Boy George, TYP, John Mayer (on guitar), Rasputina, Bristeil (in the Belarusian language), Ben Howard, Maverick Sabre, Tyler Hilton, Amanda Palmer, Patrick Stickles of Titus Andronicus, Patrick Wolf, Tom Odell, Trixie Mattel, Tire le coyote (in French) and English rock bands Bombay Bicycle Club and Kasabian.
+"Video Games" has been covered by several artists, including Boy George, TYP, John Mayer (on guitar), Rasputina, Jay Jay Johanson, Bristeil (in the Belarusian language), Ben Howard, Maverick Sabre, Tyler Hilton, Amanda Palmer, Patrick Stickles of Titus Andronicus, Patrick Wolf, Tom Odell, Trixie Mattel, Tire le coyote (in French) and English rock bands Bombay Bicycle Club and Kasabian.
 The song was featured in the Ringer "If You Ever Want a French Lesson..." episode from its first season.
 It was also featured in the sixth episode of the fifth season of Gossip Girl.
 A remix of the song was featured in "The Dead Don't Stay Dead," an episode of 666 Park Avenue.
 On February 25, 2012, Masha covered "Video Games" on her popular YouTube channel.

 A choral a cappella version of "Video Games" was used as part of the Royal Shakespeare Company's 2017 production of Othello in the Sam Wanamaker Playhouse, within Shakespeare's Globe, London.
 Used in place of Desdemona's "Weeping Willow" song, it was performed by live choir at various points in the production in an Elizabethan style, framing key moments of the play, as well as being used as the opening overture.

 In 2022, an orchestral cover version of the song was played at the end of Westworld season 4 episode, "The Auguries", composed by Ramin Djawadi.

+The song is featured at the end of the 6th episode of the Netflix series The 3 Body Problem.